 Cebu Pacific Air, the country’s top low-cost carrier begins rolling out 5th generation iPads for its pilots as part of the big move towards paperless cockpit technology.
 The tablets will contain the pilots’ Electronic Flight Bags (EFB), an information management device that helps flight crews perform the necessary tasks to fly and navigate an aircraft.

 “iPad EFBs will help us reduce our environmental footprint and manage our operational costs.
 Traditionally, flight manuals, charts, and other documentation used by pilots are all on paper — these paper documents weigh anywhere from 30 to 50 pounds.
 Going paperless will reduce our cumulative aircraft fuel burn, and consequently our carbon emissions,” shares Capt.
 Sam Avila, Cebu Pacific Vice President for Flight Operations.

 According to the airline’s initial estimates, full implementation will save about 50,000 sheets of paper each year, and the reduced weight of hard copy manuals in the cockpit will translate to a reduction in Carbon (CO2) of 17 tons, and five tons in fuel consumption.

 CEB starts this move with the pilots of the ATR fleet earlier in July.
-The ATR fleet is flown under CEB subsidiary Cebgo and are mainly used for inter-island routes across the country.
+The ATR fleet is flown under CEB subsidiary Cebgo and is mainly used for inter-island routes across the country.

 They will be rolling out iPad EFBs to pilots flying the Airbus fleet in the next weeks.